PeterTing617/Data-Science/README.md

 # Data-Science
-This page demonstrates ability on performing data science tasks
+This page demonstrates the ability on performing data science tasks including data collection, data cleaning, data analysis, and modeling.